Welcome back to Read Not Guess. Today we’re going to work on the “ch” sound.

 Have your kids read the "ch" sound as they point to the letters:

 Ask your child if they can think of any words that start with the “ch” sound.
-If they need help, the words chat, chin, and chew all start with the “ch” sound.
+If they need help, the words chat, chin, chest, and chew all start with the “ch” sound.

 Now we’re going to work on “blending” letter sounds into words.
 Your child can start slowly by saying each sound individually, but each time, they should try to say it just a bit faster.